 By Jemima Kelly

 A top North Korean diplomat on Tuesday warned his country was ready to send “more gift packages” to the United States as world powers struggled for a response to the country’s sixth and largest nuclear bomb test on Sunday.

 The greenback was flat against a basket of other major currencies, pressured on Tuesday by Fed policymaker Lael Brainard saying inflation was “well short” of target and that the Fed should be cautious about raising U.S. interest rates.

-Brainard’s comments helped 10-year U.S. Treasuries reach their lowest since November.
+Brainard’s comments helped 10-year U.S. Treasuries close at their lowest level since November on Tuesday.

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Reporting by Jemima Kelly; Additional reporting by Lisa Twaronite in Tokyo and Masayuki Kitano in Singapore; Editing by Toby Chopra)